CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

   - His contributions to the memory storage functionality are invaluable
 - All of our community members in the Project USB space on Webex
   - You're all awesome, thank you for your ideas, patience and testing 😃

+## FAQ
+- Will Cisco TAC give me assistance?
+  - TAC does not support Macros, thus the USB mode macro won't be supported.
+Any hardware and software support you have with Cisco will still be covered, but they may require you to disable USB while you troubleshoot with them.
+- Why is selfview full screen on one of my displays?
+  - USB Mode relies on your selfview feed being sent to the USB Capture Device
+  - If using a Loop Through capture card like the Inogeni 4KX-Plus, then you'll see a full selfview on your second display while USB mode is in use
+- Where can I get assistance?
+  - USB mode is a community driven solution.
+We recommend you read the all the documentation in the [Deployment Guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip).
+  - If you still need more assistance, join the [PROJECT: USB Mode](https://eurl.io/#L6Rcn39Rn) space on Webex
+- Can I hide selfview on the second display?
+  - This would require additional design and hardware outside this scope.
+Ask your AV integrator on possible solutions
+- USB stops working and I get an error message?
+  - When USB mode detects no Video Input signal from a computer, it's designed to disengage USB mode.
+An active presentation is required for USB mode to work, so be sure to share your screen before activating USB mode
+- Why do I see my presentation source as my USB camera feed?
+  - Enable USB Mode must be pressed for the camera view to become available
+  - If you still don't see your camera, disable USB mode and restart your codec
+- Why can't people on my call hear my Audio?
+  - USB Mode requires an audio connection be made to the USB Capture card
+  - Check the wiring guide in the deployment guide
+  - Keep in mind, not all USB capture cards are the same, some may require a special attenuation cable for audio to function properly

 ## USB Mode Endpoint Compatibility Matrix
 ### Key